Limited launch: MAY batch, 85% claimed

 Wip has stated that it markets exclusively to adults 18 and older.
 The pouches carry a label warning that they are not intended for children, pregnant or nursing women, or people sensitive to caffeine.

-Still, the optics are hard to ignore.
+Still, that history shapes how some people will read the brand.
 The caffeine pouch category as a whole is drawing attention from school resource officers who report students using them alongside nicotine pouches like Zyn.
 One officer in Idaho told NBC News that students sometimes use caffeine pouches as cover for nicotine pouch use, since the products look nearly identical.

 None of this means wip energy pouches are doing anything illegal.
-Caffeine products are legally available to anyone who can buy coffee or energy drinks.
+Caffeine products are not regulated like nicotine pouches, which changes how available and visible they are.
 But if you're evaluating the brand, the founding team's track record is relevant context.

 Wip Energy Pouches vs. Other Caffeine Pouches